 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission, or SEC and is based upon information provided by each respective selling stockholder, Schedules 13D and 13G and other public documents filed with the SEC.
-Since the warrants held by the selling stockholders are exercisable beginning October 4, 2006 and the shares of common stock issuable upon exercise of the warrants are being offered in this prospectus, those shares of common held by the selling stockholders are included in the table below.
-The percentages of shares owned after the offering are based on 73,883,231 shares of our common stock outstanding as of August 15, 2006.
+Although the warrants held by the selling stockholder(s) are not exercisable until October 4, 2006, the shares of common stock issuable upon exercise of the warrants held by the selling stockholder(s) are included in the table below since those shares of common stock are being offered in this prospectus.
+The percentages of shares owned after the offering are based on 72,883,902 shares of our common stock outstanding as of May 10, 2006.